Thank you for choosing ZePrA.

 ZePrA is a hot folder-based color server for optimizing TIFF/JPEG/PSD/PSB image files and PDF data with DeviceLink and ICC device profiles.

-ZePrA’s primary application is the automatic color conversion of CMYK printing data, installation in media-neutral workflows with RGB data, and Multicolor processing.
+ZePrA’s primary application is optimization or color conversion of CMYK printing data, installation in media-neutral workflows with RGB data and Multicolor processing capabilities.

-The navigation panel of ZePrA 5 allows quick access to all main workflow functions.
-It is controlled by the Home button located on the left hand side of the application window.
+ZePrA’s sidebar allows quick access to all main workflow functions.
+Simply move the mouse over the Home button on the left and click on the required module.

 Main Setup and Overview